Night of the Long Knives

-1934 was a year of Hitler’s consolidation of power.
-Ironically the greatest threat to Nazis power in the first part of 1934 was coming from SA or the Storm Troopers, a key element in the Nazis rise to power.
-The SA had grown exponentially after Hitler’s rise to power with its membership totaled 4.5 million including 1.5 million members of the Steel Helmets who were incorporated into the SA.
+1934 was a year of Hitler's consolidation of power.
+Ironically the greatest threat to Nazi power in the first part of 1934 came from SA or the Storm Troopers, a key element in the Nazi's rise to power.
+The SA had grown exponentially after Hitler's rise to power, with its membership totaled 4.5 million, including 1.5 million members of the Steel Helmets who were incorporated into the SA.
 This number overwhelmed the 100,000 regular army troops that Germany was allowed to have under the Versailles agreement.
-Ernest Rohm who headed the SA began to develop an almost cult like following eerily similar to Hitler.
-He also called for the Brown shirts to become the army of Germany.
-The actions of the Brown shirts which was destabilizing the country resulted in calls for Hitler to take action against them by the military and conservative politicians.
-In addition member of his close entourage, such as Goebbels, Goring and Himmler, began urging him to take action- In April Hitler reached an agreement with the military to curb the SA.
-In June things came to a head when Vice Chancellor Papen made well received speech simultaneously attacking the cult of personality that had developed while at the same time calling for an end of the calls for a second revolution.
-Papen threatened to resign, and despite the contempt Hitler felt toward Papen he refused his offer to resign and promised to meet President Hindenburg to discuss the situation.
+Ernest Rohm, who headed the SA, began to develop an almost cult like following eerily similar to Hitler.
+He also called for the Brownshirts to become the army of Germany.
+The actions of the Brownshirts, which was destabilizing the country, resulted in calls for Hitler to take action against them by the military and conservative politicians.
+In addition, members of his close entourage, such as Goebbels, Goring, and Himmler, began urging him to take action- In April, Hitler reached an agreement with the military to curb the SA.
+In June, things came to a head when Vice-Chancellor Papen made a well-received speech simultaneously attacking the cult of personality that had developed while at the same time calling for an end of the calls for a second revolution.
+Papen threatened to resign, and despite the contempt Hitler felt toward Papen, he refused his offer to resign and promised to meet President Hindenburg to discuss the situation.
 When he met the ailing Hindenburg, the general threatened to declare martial law and put the army in charge of the country unless the SA was brought under control.

 Hitler finally decided to act.